NeuralEnsemble/cobrawap/README.rst

 ======================
 Cobrawap is currently provided as a `tool <https://www.ebrains.eu/tools/cobrawap>`_ of the `EBRAINS <https://www.ebrains.eu>`_ infrastructure and included in the `EBRAINS-Italy <https://www.ebrains-italy.eu/>`_ initiative.
 Further details on funding and resources are in the `Acknowledgments <https://github.com/NeuralEnsemble/cobrawap/blob/master/doc/source/acknowledgments.rst>`_ file in the doc folder.

 The **Cobrawap Core Team** is in charge of defining the scientific address of the project and taking care of the continuous maintenance and development of the software.
-It currently includes:
+This collaborative endeavor is jointly carried by *Forschungszentrum Jülich, Germany* and *Istituto Nazionale di Fisica Nucleare (INFN), Roma, Italy* and currently includes:

 +----------------------------+---------------------------+
 | .. image::                 | .. image::                |